kaigelee/IN3SIGHT/readme.md

 ## Reproducibility Notes

 - No model parameters are updated at any stage.
-- All performance gains arise from structured inference-time reasoning.
+- All performance gains arise from structured cognitive reasoning.
 - Prompt optimization is lightweight and robust to initialization.
 - The framework is model-agnostic and transferable to other MLLMs.